Nasdaq-100

 The Nasdaq-100 (NDX) is a stock market index that includes 100 of the largest non-financial companies listed on the Nasdaq stock exchange.
 It is heavily weighted toward the technology sector and is widely considered a benchmark for U.S. growth stocks.

-The Nasdaq-100 is a premier large-cap growth index.
-Launched in 1985 alongside the Nasdaq Financial-100, it was designed to isolate the performance of non-financial sectors, specifically to highlight the innovative companies that were transforming the U.S. economy.
-Over the decades, it has become synonymous with the technology boom, housing giants like Apple, Microsoft, Amazon, Google (Alphabet), and NVIDIA.
-While "100" is in the name, the index sometimes includes slightly more than 100 equity securities if a company has multiple share classes (e.g., GOOG and GOOGL).
-It captures the innovation economy, featuring leaders in technology, consumer services, health care, and biotechnology.
-Because it excludes financial stocks, it behaves differently than the S&P 500 or the Dow Jones Industrial Average, often showing higher volatility and higher potential returns during bull markets.
-The index acts as a specialized lens for the market, focusing purely on growth sectors.
-It filters out the cyclicality of banks and energy companies, providing a clearer picture of how the "new economy" is performing.
-This makes it the go-to benchmark for investors who believe that technology and innovation will continue to drive global economic growth.
+The Nasdaq-100 is the world's premier large-cap growth index, serving as the definitive global yardstick for the "innovation economy."
+Launched in early 1985 alongside the Nasdaq Financial-100, it was strategically designed to isolate and highlight the performance of the most dynamic non-financial sectors, specifically to showcase the visionary companies that were rapidly transforming the U.S. and global economic landscapes.
+Over the subsequent decades, the index has become fundamentally synonymous with the technology boom, housing the legendary "trillion-dollar club" giants like Apple, Microsoft, Amazon, Google (Alphabet), Meta, and NVIDIA.
+While the number "100" is prominent in its name, the index actually includes slightly more than 100 individual equity securities if a component company happens to have multiple share classes (such as Alphabet's GOOG and GOOGL).
+It captures a wide and representative swath of the modern economy, featuring established leaders and disruptive upstarts in technology, consumer services, health care, and advanced biotechnology.
+Because the index explicitly and strictly excludes financial stocks—such as commercial banks and insurance firms—it behaves with a distinct personality compared to the more diversified S&P 500 or the industrial-focused Dow Jones Industrial Average.
+This sector bias often results in higher volatility during market pullbacks but also significantly higher potential returns during prolonged bull markets driven by technological advancement.
+The Nasdaq-100 acts as a specialized and high-resolution lens for the financial markets, focusing purely on the high-growth sectors that drive global productivity.
+By filtering out the heavy cyclicality of banks and traditional energy companies, it provides investors with a much clearer picture of how the "new economy" is performing relative to legacy industrial sectors.
+This focused approach has made it the go-to benchmark for global investors who believe that software, semiconductors, and digital platforms will continue to be the primary engines of global wealth creation for the foreseeable future.

 Key Takeaways